bio-raum/BarBeQuE/docs/usage.md

 The resulting Text file (.txt) can then be passed to BarBeQue with `--custom_db`.

+### `--cluster_id` [ default = 0.97]

+Predicted barcode sequences are clustered based on this similarty threshold to provide an estimate of the taxonomic resolution of a given barcode (i.e. how redundant it is).
+A smaller threshold will potentially group more barcodes.
+The default of 0.97 corresponds to the default clustering threshold used in FooDMe2.

 ### `--taxon` [default=null]

 The default mode of this analysis is to run against the entire target database; use this option to focus on a specific [taxonomic sub group](https://www.ncbi.nlm.nih.gov/taxonomy) and get additional information/visualization.
 The argument must be a valid taxon identifier (such as: 'Chordata' or 'Mammalia') at one of the following taxonomic levels: